folio-org/docs/content/en/docs/Settings/Settings_calendar/settings_calendar.md

 * **Settings (Calendar): Can create, view, edit, and remove calendar events.** This permission allows the user to create, view, edit, and remove calendar events.
 * **Settings (Calendar): Can create, view, and edit calendar events.** This permission allows the user to create, view, and edit calendar events.

+## Settings > Calendar > All calendars

+## Settings > Calendar > Current calendar assignments

-## Settings > Calendar > Library Hours
+## Settings > Calendar > Monthly calendar view

-Use this setting to manage library hours.
-The library hours include both regular library hours and actual library hours.
-The regular library hours are the expected hours for each library service point.
-The actual library hours include exception periods such as weather closings or expanded hours for exams.
+Use this option to view the service point calendar for the current month.
+You can use the arrows to go to different months, including reviewing past calendars.

 ### Creating Regular Library Hours